CS4790F17/ArcFlashCalculator/README.md

 # ArcFlashCalculator
 The Arc Flash Calculator is developed to provide professional electricians safety recommendations for their operating environment.
-The calculator allows the training technicians to input a series of parameters detailing their work environment after which a series of safety precautions and PPE recomendations will be displayed.
+The calculator allows the trained technicians to input a series of parameters detailing their work environment after which a series of safety precautions and PPE recomendations will be displayed.

 This application is intended to be utilized by TRAINED and QUALIFIED personnel who must design, repair, troubleshoot or install potentially hazardous electrical equipment in the performance of their duties.
 It is not intended as a stand-alone electrical safety guide, rather as a single part in a larger overall safety analysis.
 Additional training may be required as deemed adequate by supervisory staff.